English Graduate Assistantships and Scholarships

 Graduate Teaching Assistantship (GTA) in English Composition

-Each year the department awards up to three teaching assistantships to new or current full-time graduate students in English.
+Each year the department awards up to two teaching assistantships to new or current full-time graduate students in English.
 Successful applicants will receive training in the teaching of writing the first semester and conduct a section of freshman composition the second.
 After having completed the program, assistants in good standing will be eligible to become part of our adjunct staff.
-Total remuneration, including stipend, is approximately $7,500 for the year of the award.
-For further information, including qualifications, deadlines, and contact person, consult this year’s Call for Applications:
+Total remuneration, including stipend, is approximately $9,000 for the year of the award.
+For further information, including qualifications, deadlines, and contact person, consult this year’s Call for Applications: 2023-2024 GTA - Call for Applications.pdf (Extended Deadline: April 14, 2023)

 R. G. Blood Memorial Scholarship in English